airladon/ThisIGet/src/Lessons/Math/Geometry_1/CongruentTriangles/discover/simple/content.md

 Are any of these combinations suffient to determine if two triangles are congruent?

-<hint>**Some** of the three property cases will only produce one triangle and therefore be a sufficient test of congruency.
+<hint>**Some** of the three property cases will only produce one triangle and therefore be a sufficient test of congruence.
 </hint>

 <hint>Start with **side-angle-side** or **angle-side-angle**.
 Draw out the fixed properties, then see how many different triangles you can make from them.